timholy/SnoopCompile.jl/docs/src/tutorials/invalidations.md

 ## What are invalidations?

-Invalidations result from interactions between different pieces of code.
-Invalidations are essential to make Julia fast, interactive, and correct: you *need* invalidations if you want to be able to define some methods, run (compile) some code, and then in the same session define new methods and get answers that account for the new methods.
+In this context, *invalidation* means discarding previously-compiled code.
+Invalidations occur because of interactions between independent pieces of code.
+Invalidations are essential to make Julia fast, interactive, and correct: you *need* invalidations if you want to be able to define some methods, run (compile) some code, and then in the same session define new methods that might lead to different answers if you were to recompile the code in the presence of the new methods.

 Invalidations can happen just from loading packages.
 Packages are precompiled in isolation, but you can load many packages into a single interactive session.
 It's impossible for the individual packages to anticipate the full "world of methods" in your interactive session, so sometimes Julia has to discard code that was compiled in a smaller world because it's at risk for being incorrect in the larger world.